-EU's top negotiator warns of possible delays to Brexit talks
+EU warns of possible delays to Brexit talks, London confident of schedule

 The next round of talks is scheduled for late August.

-Reporting by Jan Strupczewski and Gabriela Baczynska; Editing by Catherine Evans
+Additional reporting by Kylie MacLellan in London; Reporting by Jan Strupczewski and Gabriela Baczynska; Editing by Catherine Evans and Hugh Lawson